 - inflammation of the walls of the vein

 While there are several symptoms of a DVT, imaging is usually necessary to diagnose the condition and locate the clot.
-An ultrasound is one commonly used test to confirm whether your symptoms are being caused by a blood clot or some other health problems.
+An ultrasound is one commonly used test to confirm whether a blood clot — or some other health problems — is causing your symptoms.

 DVT symptoms include:

 - pain and swelling in the lower leg